CNN's going to injustice, not poverty, radicalizes youth.

 Don't go anywhere.

-Half my brain tied behind my back just to make it fair, Rush Limbaugh executing his night host duties flawlessly zero mistakes.
+Just to make it fair, Rush Limbaugh executing his night host duties flawlessly.

-An argument is taking shape, and that is arming female students will help reduce sexual assaults.
+As gun rights advocates push to legalize firearms on college campaign, an argument is taking shape, and that is arming female students will help reduce sexual assaults.

-Lawmakers in ten states are pushing legislation that would permit the carrying of guns on campus, and they're hoping the national spotlight on sexual assault will help them win passage of these measures.
+Lawmakers in 10 states are pushing legislation that would permit the carrying of guns on campus.

-The sponsor of the bill in Nevada, Assemblywoman Michelle Fiore said in a telephone interview, if these young, hot little girls on campus have a gun, I wonder how many men will want to assault them.
+The sponsor of the Bill in Nevada Assemblywoman Michelle Fiore said in a telephone interview, if these young, hot little girls on campus have a gun, I wonder how many men will want to assault them.

 Sexual assaults that are occurring would go down once these sexual predators get a bullet in the head.

-Hot little girls.
+Hot little girls?

 This from a female assemblyman in Nevada.